Vorticity interior trace estimates and higher derivative estimates via blow-up method: Introduction

 When $\Omega = \RR3$ or $\mathbb T ^3$, the $L ^1$ norm of $\grad ^2 P$ is controlled by $L ^2$ norm of $\grad u$ due to compensated compactness (see Remark \ref{rmk:pressure}), so the right-hand side is bounded again by the initial kinetic energy.
 When $\Omega$ has a nontrivial $C ^2$ boundary, we can still control $\grad ^n u$ away from the parabolic boundary of $\Omega _T$ as in Proposition \ref{prop:gradu}.

-The main idea of both theorems is to use the blow-up method developed by Vasseur in \cite{vasseur2010}.
+The main idea of both theorems is inspired by the blow-up method developed by Vasseur in \cite{vasseur2010}.
 The key is to find the appropriate ``scale function'' $s$.
 At each $(t, x)$, we blow-up the equation to the scale $\rho = s (t, x)$, then use existing $\e$-regularity theorems for suitable weak solutions to obtain full regularity in the $\rho$-neighborhood.
 By scaling, any higher derivative is controlled by the appropriate negative power of the scale.
-In \cite{vasseur2010}, the scale is a constant, whereas in \cite{choi2014} the scale is a function of time.
-Now by allowing scale to depend on both time and space, we can obtain finer estimates here and below.
+In \cite{vasseur2010}, the scale is a constant, whereas in \cite{choi2014} the scale can be viewed as a function of time.
+Now by allowing scale to depend on both time and space, we can obtain finer estimates here and below, with considerably more efforts in quantifying the scale function.
 In fact, our results also apply to suitable weak solutions on the regular set, and the singular set coincides with $\set{s = 0}$.